strostro/myweb/_posts/2025-04-07-WorkLifeBalanceIndicators_MultivariateAnalysis.md

 - PLS regression identifies the most influential variables in predicting work-life balance scores.

 By integrating these analytical techniques, this project aims to comprehensively understand the factors that shape work-life balance, providing valuable insights for individuals, organizations and policymakers seeking to improve overall well-being.

-1.  **Introduction**
+**1.Introduction**

 This project aims to explore different aspects that influence work-life balance indicators.
-Previous studies have primarily focused on aspects of work-life balance, such as compensation, workload(S. N. B. Navarro, 2018), or remote working(Nopdanai, 2021), without integrating a broader range of influencing factors.
+Previous studies have primarily focused on aspects of work-life balance, such as compensation, workload, or remote working, without integrating a broader range of influencing factors.

 This study aims to fill this gap using multivariate analysis techniques by examining how different aspects of an individual\'s life affect work-life balance.
 The factors examined cover five domains: 'Healthy Body', 'Healthy Mind', 'Expertise', 'Connection', and 'Meaning'.
 Understanding these factors can support effective interventions that improve quality of life and productivity.

-2.  **Materials and Methodologies**
+**2.Materials and Methodologies**

-    1. Materials
+2.1 Materials

-        1. Dataset Description
+2.1.1 Dataset Description

-The dataset for this project is a collection of responses from www.Authentic-Happiness.com.
+The dataset for this project is a collection of responses from *www.Authentic-Happiness.com*.
 Data from a study evaluates how individuals shape their lifestyles, habits, and behaviors to optimize overall life satisfaction.

 The dataset initially had 15,972 samples, from which 500 were selected for analysis.

 Looking at Figure 1, the sample of respondents has slightly fewer men than women.
 Regarding age distribution, the most significant number of